-Levels in the field to the south of the Aquarius site and to the east of the eastern channel of the river Windrush seem to suggest that flood flows would not be able to fill and pass through to the flood plain further downstream easily as the 2014 model suggests.
-The flood levels in the model are lower than the ground level in the field adjacent to the channel in the modelled 1 in 20 year event and at the 1 in 100 year flood level, only some flows would be able to spill back in to the river.
+Levels in the field to the south of the Aquarius site and to the east of the eastern channel of the River Windrush seem to suggest that flood flows would not be able to fill and pass through to the flood plain further downstream easily as the 2014 model suggests.
+The flood levels in the modelled 1 in 20 year event are lower than the ground levels in the field adjacent to the bank of the of eastern channel, therefore no flows will be able to pass back into the river during such an event.
+The modelled 1 in 100 year flood level is only slightly higher than the ground levels in some areas of the field so not all flows will be able to spill back in to the river as the model suggests.